-Kaixin has not declared or paid any cash dividends, nor does it have any present plan to pay any cash dividends on its ordinary shares in the foreseeable future.
+We have not declared or paid any cash dividends, nor do we have any present plan to pay any cash dividends on our ordinary shares in the foreseeable future.

 We currently intend to retain most, if not all, of our available funds and any future earnings to operate and expand our business.

 Our PRC subsidiaries are permitted to pay dividends only out of their retained earnings.
 However, each of our PRC subsidiaries is required to set aside at least 10% of its after-tax profits each year, after making up for previous year's accumulated losses, if any, to fund certain statutory reserves, until the aggregate amount of such funds reaches 50% of its registered capital.
 This portion of our PRC subsidiaries' respective net assets are prohibited from being distributed to their shareholders as dividends.
-However, neither any of our subsidiary or the VIEs or their subsidiaries has made any dividends or distributions to our holding company or any U.S. investors as of the date of this prospectus.
+However, none of our subsidiaries has made any dividends or distributions to us or to any U.S. investors as of the date of this prospectus.

 A 10% PRC withholding tax is applicable to dividends payable to investors that are non-resident enterprises.
 Any gain realized on the transfer of ordinary shares by such investors is also subject to PRC tax at a current rate of 10%, which in case of dividends will be withheld at source if such gain is regarded as income derived from sources within the PRC.
-See "Risk Factors - Risks Related to Doing Business in China - If we are classified as a PRC resident enterprise for PRC income tax purposes, such classification could result in unfavorable tax consequences to us and our non-PRC shareholders" included in our most recent annual report on Form 20-F, as amended.
+See "Item 3.
+Key Information - Risk Factors - Risks Related to Doing Business in China - If we are classified as a PRC resident enterprise for PRC income tax purposes, such classification could result in unfavorable tax consequences to us and our non-PRC shareholders." included in our most recent annual report on Form 20-F.